lala-data/TristaPierce-Portfolio/dataviz3&4.md

 I found this visualization which explains the cases reported by day for each region.
 I believe the information on the current graph is valuable, but there was a lot of room for improvement.

 Using Stephen Few's Data Visualization Effectiveness critique method, I saw that the current format of the visualization was not complete.
-The regions are not specified, and a cumulative case amount was not displayed.
+The regions are not specified and a cumulative case amount was not displayed.
 Also, the data of regions with low numbers was not easily readable.

 ## The Process of Design
 First, I sketched a redesign on paper and submitted it to three individuals for feedback.